 A prescription for sustainable health

 Global Medical Brigades1 is an international movement of students and medical professionals working alongside local communities and staff to implement sustainable health systems.
-We work in remote, rural, and under resourced communities in Honduras, Panama, Nicaragua and Ghana who would otherwise have limited to no access to health care.
+We work in under-resourced communities in Honduras, Panama, Guatemala, Ghana, and Greece who would otherwise have limited to no access to health care.

 Global Medical Brigades Chapters

 What amazes me too is how holistic Global Brigades is.
 Each day of the brigade had a Medical, Dental, and Gynecology component in it.
 Patients attended a community charla (workshop) that educates them about key health practices.
 We were able to suture a patient whose left hand got caught in between his horse and a fence.
 The brigaders also provided Dental Education and fluoride treatment to over 30 children during our Pilot Day.
 Truly, Global Brigades empowered us to provide medical and dental services even in the most remote locations.